 Taco toppings

-How long to marinate chicken
+How to make grilled chicken tacos

-The purpose of the marinade isn't to permeate to the center of the chicken (this is actually a myth!), so it doesn't need to sit for a long period of time.
+The purpose of a marinade - The purpose of the marinade isn't to permeate to the center of the chicken (this is actually a myth!), so it doesn't need to sit for a long period of time.
 Instead, the marinade is meant to be the first thing that cooks when it hits the grill, creating a caramelized, flavorful crust on your chicken.
 Here's a great article with more information on marinades: Bon Appetit - How long to marinate chicken

-- Use oil with a high smoke point - this means an oil can stand up to higher heat (like a grill) without burning.
+Use oil with a high smoke point - This means an oil can stand up to higher heat (like a grill) without burning.
 Avocado oil and canola oil are good choices.

-- Move your chicken as little as possible for nice grill marks.
+Move your chicken as little as possible for nice grill marks.
 Gently lift up one corner to check the progress of your chicken, then lay it back down in the same spot if it's not ready to be moved yet.

 Recommended

-๐ Recipe
+📖 Recipe

 Grilled Chicken Tacos (Tacos de Pollo Asado)